-When marks include only the Roman capital letter "N" and the registration of the number is displayed on limited, restricted or in a light-sport category aircraft or experimental or provisionally certified aircraft, the operator must also display on the aircraft near each entrance to the cabin, cockpit, or pilot station, in letters not less than 2 inches nor more than 6 inches high, the words "limited," "restricted," "light spot," "experimental," or "provisional," as applicable.
+When marks include only the Roman capital letter "N" and the registration number is displayed on limited, restricted or light-sport category aircraft or experimental or provisionally certificated aircraft, the operator must also display on that aircraft near each entrance to the cabin, cockpit, or pilot station, in letters not less than 2 inches nor more than 6 inches high, the words "limited," "restricted," "light-sport," "experimental," or "provisional," as applicable.

-Even though the UAS will have no airworthiness certificate, and exemption may be needed as the UAS will have no entrance to the cabin, cockpit or pilot station on which the word "experimental" can be placed.
-Given the size of the sUAV, the two inch lettering will be impossible.
-The word "experimental" will be placed on the fuselage in compliance with §45.29 (f).
+Even though the UAS will have no airworthiness certificate, an exemption may be needed as the UAS will have no entrance to the cabin, cockpit or pilot station on which the word "Experimental" can be placed.
+Given the size of the sUAV, two-inch lettering will be impossible.
+The word "Experimental" will be placed on the fuselage in compliance with §45.29 (f).

-The equivalent level of safety will be provided by having the sUAV marked on it fuselage as required by §45.29 (f) where the pilot, observer and others working with the sUAV will see the identification of the sUAV as "Experimental."
-The FAA has issued the following exemptions to this regulation to exemptions to this regulation to Exemptions Nos.
-10700, 8738, 10167A.
+The equivalent level of safety will be provided by having the sUAV marked on its fuselage as required by §45.29 (f) where the pilot, observer and others working with the sUAV will see the identification of the UAS as "Experimental."
+The FAA has issued the following exemptions to this regulation to Exemptions Nos.
+10700,8738, 10167 and 10167A.

-14 C.F.R. § 61.113 (a) & (b): Private pilots Privileges and Limitations: Pilot in Command.
+C. 14 CFR § Part 61.113 (a) and (b) Private Pilot Privileges and Limitations; Pilot in Command

-Sections 61.113 (a) & (b) limit pilots to non-commercial operations.
-Because the UAS will not carry a pilot or passengers, the proposed operations can achieve the equivalent level of safety of current operations by requiring the PIC operating the aircraft to have a sport pilot's Certificate rather than have than a commercial pilots Certificate to operate this small UAS.
-Unlike a conventional aircraft that carries a pilot and passengers, the sUAS is remotely controlled with no living thing onboard.
-The area of operation is controlled and restricted, and all flights are planned and coordinated in advance as set forth by in the S.O.P.
-The level of safety provided by the requirements included in the S.O.P exceeds that provided by a single individual holding a commercial pilot's certificate operating a conventional aircraft.
-The risks associated with the operation of the sUAS are so diminished from the level of risk associated with the operation of a commercial operations contemplated with Part 61 when drafted, that allowing operations of the sUAS as requested with a recreational pilot as the PIC exceeds the present level of safety achieved by 14 C.F.R. §61,113 (a) & (b).
+Sections 61.113 (a) & (b) limit private pilots to non-commercial operations.
+Because the UAS will not carry a pilot or passengers; the proposed operations can achieve the equivalent level of safety of current operations by requiring the PIC operating the aircraft to have a private pilot's license to operate this sUAS.

+Unlike a conventional aircraft that carries the pilot and passengers, the sUAS is remotely controlled.
+The area of operation is controlled and restricted, and all flights are planned and coordinated in advance.
+The level of safety provided by our requirements exceeds that provided by a single individual holding a commercial pilot's certificate operating a conventional aircraft.
+The risks associated with the operation of the sUAS are so diminished from the level of risk associated with commercial operations contemplated by Part 61 when drafted, that allowing operations of the sUAS as requested with a private pilot as the PIC exceeds the present level of safety achieved by 14 C.F.R. §61.113 (a) & (b).

-14 C.F.R. §91.7 (a): Civil Aircraft Airworthiness.
+D. 14 CFR §91.7(a): Civil aircraft airworthiness.

-The regulation requires that no person may operate a civil aircraft unless it is in airworthiness condition.
-As there will be no airworthiness certificate issued for the aircraft, should this should this exemption be granted, no FAA regulatory standard will exist for determining airworthiness.
-Given the size of the aircraft and the requirements contained in the SOP for maintenance and use of safety check lists prior to each flight, and equivalent level of safety will be provided.
+The regulation requires that no person may operate a civil aircraft unless it is in airworthy condition.
+As there will be no airworthiness certificate issued for the aircraft, should this exemption be granted, no FAA regulatory standard will exist for determining airworthiness.
+Given the size of the aircraft and the requirements contained in our operations manual for maintenance and use of safety check lists prior to each flight, as set forth in Sections J, L, and Q, an equivalent level of safety will be provided.

-14 C.F.R. § 91.9 (b) (2): Civil Aircraft Flight Manual in the Aircraft
+E. 14 CFR § 91.9 (b) (2): Civil Aircraft Flight Manual in the Aircraft.